onahkenneth/payu-sdk-php/README.md

 If you use Composer, these dependencies should be handled automatically.
 If you install manually, you'll want to make sure that these extensions are available.

 ## Documentation

+Please see the ``sample/doc`` directory for information on how to use this library and the ``samples`` directory for examples on using this library.
+You should be able to run all the examples by running ``php samples/index.php``.

 ## SDK Documentation